zcash/zips/zip-draft-XXXX.rst

 Requirements
 ============

-1. **Decentralized Funding Mechanism**: The new funding model must implement a decentralized mechanism for disbursing funds.
-This mechanism should resemble a DAO, ensuring that the community has a direct say in funding decisions.
+1. **In-Protocol Lockbox Creation**: The ZIP must define the creation of an in-protocol lockbox where |percentage| of the Zcash block reward will be allocated post-November 2024 halving.
+This lockbox will securely store funds until a disbursement mechanism is established in a future ZIP.

-   This is crucial to avoid centralization and ensure transparency and fairness in the allocation of resources.
+2. **Decentralization Goal**: The lockbox must be designed with the goal of future decentralization in mind.
+While the disbursement mechanism will be defined later, the lockbox should support the principles of decentralization to ensure future community involvement and project-specific funding.

-2. **Regulatory Compliance**: The proposed funding model must be designed to minimize regulatory risks.
-This involves avoiding direct funding of US-based organizations to prevent potential scrutiny from regulatory bodies such as the SEC.
-The mechanism should comply with applicable laws and regulations to ensure the long-term sustainability of the funding model.
+3. **Regulatory Considerations**: The creation of the lockbox should minimize regulatory risks by avoiding direct funding of specific organizations.
+The design should ensure compliance with applicable laws and regulations to support the long-term sustainability of the funding model.

-3. **Efficiency in Funding Allocation**: The new model should focus on funding specific projects rather than organizations.
-This approach aims to ensure that resources are utilized efficiently and that projects receive the necessary support without accumulating excess funds in organizations.
+4. **Efficient Allocation Preparation**: The lockbox must be prepared to allocate resources efficiently once the disbursement mechanism is defined.

-4. **Simplified Tax Compliance**: The funding mechanism must simplify tax compliance for recipients.
-This can be achieved by deferring tax liabilities to the recipients, allowing them to handle taxes according to their circumstances, thus avoiding the need for organizations to sell block rewards to cover taxes.
+   This includes ensuring that funds are readily available for future projects and not tied up in organizational overhead.

-5. **Community Involvement**: The funding model must enhance community involvement in decision-making processes.
-This includes mechanisms for the community to propose, discuss, and vote on projects that should receive funding.
-Ensuring broad community participation is key to aligning funded projects with the community's priorities.
+5. **Potential Tax Efficiency**: The lockbox should be designed with the potential to defer taxable events until the liquidation of funds by recipients, allowing for more flexibility in handling tax liabilities compared to direct funding of US-based organizations.

-6. **Security of Funds**: The mechanism for storing and disbursing funds must be secure.
-This includes protecting against key compromise, ensuring the integrity of the decentralized voting/signature mechanism, and implementing robust security measures to prevent unauthorized access or misuse of funds.
+6. **Security of Funds**: The lockbox must implement robust security measures to protect against unauthorized access or misuse of funds.
+This includes ensuring the integrity of the future decentralized voting/signature mechanism.

-7. **Flexibility and Adaptability**: The new funding model should be flexible and adaptable to changing circumstances.
-This involves creating a system that can evolve based on feedback and new developments in the Zcash ecosystem, ensuring it remains relevant and effective over time.
+7. **Future Adaptability**: The lockbox design should be flexible and adaptable to accommodate the disbursement mechanism defined in a future ZIP.
+This ensures that the system can evolve based on feedback and new developments in the Zcash ecosystem.

 Non-requirements